-- The G-sensor activated and video recording is locked and protected from the loop-record function.
+- The G-sensor activated video is protected from the loop-record function.

-3 – Crosstour Uber Dual Lens Dash Cam
+4 – Crosstour Uber Dual Lens Dash Cam – Built In GPS

-This dash cam also features a parking mode, which automates the dash cam to turn on and record video when it detects an external impact at any time.
+This dash cam also features a parking mode, which automates the dash cam to turns on to record video when it detects an external impact at any time.
 The recorded video and audio is locked and saved in the memory card and won’t be erased by the loop-record function.

 Rest assured that your camera is always playing witness to any situation for safety reasons, even in your absence.
 It will record video and audio each time it’s needed.

-- The loop-recording feature keeps your quality video, audio, and image files up to date in the SD card
+- Loop-recording keeps quality video, audio, and image files up to date in the SD card

-- The front and interior cams operate at 1080p and 720p video resolution.
+- Front and interior cams operate at 1080p and 720p video resolution.

-This product is currently on sale for the price of $99.99!
-Get yours quick and join other rideshare drivers who are avid users.
-The dash cam for rideshare drivers features FHD 1080P for both the front facing and in-cabin cameras plus audio recording.
+The dash cam features FHD 1080P for both the front facing and in-cabin cameras plus audio recording.

 The Sony IMX 323 sensors (like in Vantrue models) provide crystal clear video and audio quality.
 You have the option of turning off either the front or rear camera to boost resolution up to 2160P.